Premises Liability Lawyer in Jersey City, NJ

 Call an Experienced Premises Liability Attorney Today to Discuss Compensation for Your Slip & Fall Injuries in Newark, NJ

 It is not easy to win a premises liability claim in New Jersey or New York.
 That’s because the deck is often stacked against the injured party and in favor of the powerful insurance company representing the property owner.
 You need to hire an aggressive premises liability lawyer who will fight to protect your rights and secure maximum Compensation for you and your family.

 Mr. Calcagno takes premises liability and personal injury cases on contingency.
 If he doesn’t win damages for you, you won’t pay a dime.
 Further, there are no upfront costs and the consultation is free, as well.

 Andrew Calcagno is an aggressive attorney who knows how to win premises liability cases because he routinely handles these cases in Union, Middlesex, Essex, Hudson, Monmouth, Morris and Somerset counties.
 He has secured millions of dollars for clients throughout NJ and NY.
 From the moment you contact Mr. Calcagno, he will:

 - Inspect the property and possibly work with accident reconstruction specialists to get further information

 - Speak with medical professionals to determine the severity of your physical injuries

 - Discuss the case with economic experts to determine the financial consequences of your injuries

 Mr. Calcagno will also provide you with the personal attention you deserve.
-You can reach Mr. Calcagno day or night to discuss your case over the phone, or you can schedule a free consultation at his office in Cranford, New Jersey.
+You can reach Mr. Calcagno day or night to discuss your case over the phone, or you can schedule a free consultation at one of his New Jersey offices: Red Bank, Newark, Clifton, Cranford, and Westfield.
 There are no upfront legal costs and all personal injury cases are taken on contingency.
 You don’t pay unless we will damages for you.